List of compositions by Muthuswami Dikshitar: Navagraha Kritis

 The kritis on the nine grahas of Jyotisha Shastra composed by Muthuswami Dikshitar are:

 Shiva kritis

 Pancha Bhoota Sthala Linga Kritis

 These 5 compositions are based on the 5 elements in Hinduism; namely, sky, water, earth, fire, and air.
 As such, the manifestations of Lord Shiva in each of these 5 elements is portrayed in these pieces.

 Tiruvarur - Panchalinga Kritis

 Tiruvarur - Thyagaraja Vibhakti Krithis

 Muthuswami Dikshitar composed 13 compositions in 8 Vibhaktis in praise of Sri Thyagarajeswara at Tiruvayur.

 Mayuram - Mayuranatha Swami Krithis

-Kanchi - Ekamranatheswra Krithis
+Kanchi - Ekambareswara Krithis

 Deekshitar lived in Kanchi for a few years.
-During that time, he composed three krithis on Ekamreswara, several krithis on Kamakshi and a couple on Varadaraja Swami of Vishnu Kanchi.
+During that time, he composed three krithis on Ekambareswara, several krithis on Kamakshi and a couple on Varadaraja Swami of Vishnu Kanchi.